MaryRichelle/AdventureSnapShot/README.md

 - Search Photos by the nature of Photo
 - Sortable: Drag and Drop
 - Responsive Design

-## coming soon

-- Dark mode support
+- DarkMode/LightMode support
-- loading icon
+- loading spinner
-- sign up functionality
-- add photo from computer
+- add photo from computer on the way

 ## Getting Started